cxndao/constellation/CIPs/cip-4.md

 | Season 5    |  363        | 2025     |        |
 | Season 6+   |  232        | -        | Floor  |

+CXN DAO members can choose to vote `yes` or `no` to this distribution rate.

 ### Plan & Timeline